List of The Seven Deadly Sins characters: Nerobasta

-A member of Goddess race who ended up sealed within Denzel Liones' sword in the aftermath of the ancient war which she participated.
+Nerobasta (ネロバスタ, Nerobasuta) is a member of the Goddess race who ended up sealed within Denzel Liones' sword in the aftermath of the ancient war which she participated.
 Despite Denzel's sacrifice allowing her to take possession of his body, she shows no care for or empathy towards humans.
 When confronted by Derieri for her brutal murder of demon hostages, she shows cowardice by claiming that she just followed orders and tries to flee.
 This enrages the Commandment and Nerobasta begs for her life, only for the demon to kill her along with Denzel.